bhaktiMehndiratta10/Ethereum_smart_contract/README.md

 FEATURES-

-TOKEN INFORMATION: tokenName: A public variable storing the name of the token. tokenAbbrv: A public variable storing the abbreviation or symbol of the token. totalSupply: A public variable storing the total supply of the token.
+1.TOKEN INFORMATION: tokenName: A public variable storing the name of the token. tokenAbbrv: A public variable storing the abbreviation or symbol of the token. totalSupply: A public variable storing the total supply of the token.

 BALANCES MAPPING: balances: A mapping of Ethereum addresses to their respective token balances.